 Honestly, what a silly title for a post, and yet, it does seem to be that way.

-Often when the idea of teaching creative and critical thinking skills is raised, people object saying that what children really need is to master the basics - core knowledge.
+Often when the idea of teaching creative and critical thinking skills is raised, people object, saying that what children really need is to master the basics – core knowledge.
 What I can never figure out is why it has to be an either/or situation.
-It seems like unless one is bent on teaching strictly by drill and kill, the two concepts enhance each other and can naturally be taught together - and are by many teachers.
+It seems like unless one is bent on teaching strictly by drill-and-kill, the two concepts enhance each other and can naturally be taught together – and are by many teachers.

-I think perhaps it is when the pendulum swings a little too far that people get upset - as with the failing Discovery Math curriculum in Seattle.
+I think perhaps it is when the pendulum swings a little too far that people get upset – as with the failing Discovery Math curriculum in Seattle.
 I love a problem solving approach for math and think manipulatives are terrific tools, but I am not a fan of this program.
-In math, as in most subjects, kids need to learn to problems solve AND they need to master core skills.
+In math, as in most subjects, kids need to learn to problem solve AND they need to master core skills.

 I must be missing something because the people who make these choices are much smarter than me and certainly much more knowledgable about math curriculums.
 Could it be that they are weak in critical thinking skills and therefore could not properly evaluate the curriculum?

 Someone please explain to silly, stupid me, what I am missing here.
 I just don’t get it.